5 Tips on How to Convince Your Parents to Get a Dog Fast!

 Let’s face it.
-Understanding how to convince your parents to get a dog for you can be a challenging process.
+Understanding how to convince your parents to get a dog fast for you can be a challenging process.
 You will probably hear them repeat an endless list of reasons for not getting a dog.
 If you don’t prepare for the conversation with your parents beforehand, then your chances of getting what you desire will be futile.

 Therefore, to improve your chances of getting a dog, you must be clever.
 You must be cunning.
 You must not waver.
 Stay strong and do not falter.
 You may bend, but you will not break.